RyanReedKnight/Notes-and-instructions/Kernel/kernel-compilation-pop-os.md

 	to .config to the source directory.
 The location of the config file will vary between different distributions.

-3. run "make oldconfig" to adjust .config accordingly to the new kernel.
+3. Run "make oldconfig" to adjust .config accordingly to the new kernel.

 4. Install necessary dependencies listed
 	<a href="https://www.kernel.org/doc/html/v4.12/process/changes.html">here</a>.